steppsr/getxchtx/README.md

-# XCH Transaction Exporter : getxchtx
+# XCH Transaction Exporter : getxchtx [Bash Edition]

 Generate a list of transactions for Chia (XCH) into a CSV file.